Beginning

 Who is it for?

-Who is your readership: other pupils, teachers, parents or the wider community in which the school is an important part?
+Understand your readership: possibilities include other pupils, teachers, parents or the wider community in which the school is an important part.

 -